 on earth as it is in heaven.

-Give us this day our daily bread (supply us with food, which he has done for thousands of years)
+Give us this day our daily bread (supply us with food, which he has done for millions of years)

 as we forgive those who trespass against us (for peace in our hearts, we must forgive others),